globalbiodata/inventory_2022/src/README.md

     --seed
 ```

 After training, two files are created.
-The model checkpoint, which contains the trained model, and a .csv file of the performance metrics on the training and validation sets for each epoch of training.
+The model checkpoint, which contains the trained model (along with training metrics), and a .csv file of the performance metrics on the training and validation sets for each epoch of training.
 The best performing model checkpoint is saved, even if at later epochs the performance drops.
 ```
 $ ls out/classif_train_out/bert
 checkpt.pt  train_stats.csv